monogon-dev/NetMeta/README.md

 ### Single-node deployment

-Single-node deployment is tested on CentOS/RHEL 7 + 8, Debian 10 and Ubuntu 18.04 LTS.
+Single-node deployment is tested on CentOS/RHEL 7 + 8, Debian 10 and Ubuntu 18.04 LTS + 20.04 LTS.

 We strongly recommend deploying NetMeta on a dedicated VM or physical server.